GRIDAPPSD/CIMHub/README.md

 In order to modify the CIMHub Java code, you will need to install [Apache Maven](https://maven.apache.org) and then use _mvn clean install_.

 In order to build the cimhub docker container, use the _./build.sh_ script.
 However, that script assumes that opendsscmd and liblinenoise have been built in sibling directories to this one.
+When finished, an authorized developer can push the new image to DockerHub, e.g., _docker push gridappsd/cimhub:0.0.1_